-NEW TEST CENTRE: We have launched a new site at Hughenden Halls accommodation and students can book now here.
-This venue will be open for booked appointments only Monday-Friday, noon-4pm.
-Please note: this site will be closed between 2-18 April.
+NEW TEST CENTRE: We are launching the Hughenden Halls accommodation testing on Monday (22 March) and students can book now here.
+This venue will be open for booked appointments only Monday - Friday, 9am - 2pm.

 The Asymptomatic testing (ATS) team are ready to welcome you for twice weekly testing.
 We are open seven days a week between 8am-4pm, at the West Wing building on the High Wycombe Campus.
 You can either book for appointments, or walk in.
 But please ensure you bring your ID cards!

 To thank you for doing your bit to help keep yourself and those around you safe, we are giving every student a voucher for a free small or medium hot drink from Beats each time they get a test.
 We have reached our fundraising target for student asymptomatic tests and have donated £1000 to the Students’ Union’s RAG charities.